 We climbed pyramids, admired jungle views, spotted wildlife, ducked in and out of small rooms, and soaked up all the history we could find.

-Despite its emptiness and off-the-beaten-path vibes, Becan is very well-signed, including signs in English, and it was easy to learn more about the city’s past throughout our visit.
+Despite its emptiness and being located decidedly off the beaten path in Mexico for tourists, Becan is very well-signed, including signs in English, and it was easy to learn more about the city’s past throughout our visit.